 - Form rendition and submission frontend: An end user facing interface for use by the end users of the AEM Forms (for example, citizens accessing a government website).
-This provides form rendition and submission functionalities.
+This provides form rendition (display form in a web browser) and submission functionalities.

 - REST APIs: JSPs and servlets export a subset of forms services for remote consumption by HTTP-based clients, such as the forms mobile SDK.

-- Advanced additional form/intreactive communication data processing: The add-on can be utilized for additionally processing form/intreactive communication data (and saving the results to a suitable data store) in complex use-cases where advanced process-management capabilities are required.
+- Advanced additional form/interactive communication data processing: AEM Forms on JEE can be utilized for additionally processing form/interactive communication data (and saving the results to a suitable data store) in complex use-cases where advanced process-management capabilities are required.

-AEM Forms includes a (JEE-based Forms Workflows add-on) also provides specific supporting services to the AEM components:
+AEM Forms on JEE also includes provides following supporting services to the AEM components:

-- Integrated user management: Allows users of the Forms Workflows add-on to be recognized as AEM users as well.
-This is required for scenarios where single sign-on between AEM and the Forms Workflows add-on is required (for example, HTML workspace).
+- Integrated user management: Allows users of AEM Forms on JEE to be recognized as AEM forms on OSGi users and helps enable SSO for both OSGi and JEE users.
+This is required for scenarios where single sign-on between AEM forms on OSGi and AEM Forms on JEE is required (for example, HTML workspace).

-- Asset hosting: The Forms Workflows add-on can serve assets (for example, HTML5 forms) rendered on AEM.
+- Asset hosting: AEM Forms on JEE can serve assets (for example, HTML5 forms) rendered on AEM Forms on OSGi.

-AEM Forms authoring user interface does not support creating every type of forms, for example, PDF forms.
-Such forms are designed using the stand-alone Forms Designer application, saved to a local disk, and uploaded individually or as a zip file to AEM Forms Manager.
-Alternatively, for scenarios where AEM and the Forms Workflows add-on are co-located as applications deployed within the same JEE server, forms can be designed as application assets deployed into the add-on, and from there be automatically synchronized to AEM Forms Manager.
+AEM Forms authoring user interface does not support creating Document of Record (DOR), PDF Forms, and HTML5 Forms.
+Such assets are designed using the stand-alone Forms Designer application and uploaded individually to AEM Forms Manager.
+Alternatively, for AEM Forms on JEE, forms can be designed as application (in AEM Forms Workbench) assets and deployed into AEM Forms on JEE server.

-AEM and Forms workflow add-on both have workflow capabilities.
-You can rapidly build and deploy basic workflows for various tasks on the AEM stack, without having to install the full-fledged Process Management capability of Forms workflow add-on stack.
-There is some difference in the features of workflow on AEM stack and Process Management capability of Forms workflow add-on stack.
-The development and management of Form-centric workflows on AEM stack uses the familiar AEM Workflow and AEM Inbox capabilities.
+AEM Forms on OSGi and AEM Forms on JEE both have workflow capabilities.
+You can rapidly build and deploy basic workflows for various tasks on the AEM forms on OSGi, without having to install the full-fledged Process Management capability of AEM Forms on JEE.
+There is some difference in the features of Form-centric workflow on AEM Forms on OSGi and Process Management capability of AEM Forms on JEE.
+The development and management of Form-centric workflows on AEM Forms on OSGi uses the familiar AEM Workflow and AEM Inbox capabilities.

 The following image displays various AEM Form server configurations and their components that are used in a typical AEM Forms deployment:

 Author: An author instance is an AEM Forms server running in the standard Author run mode.
-Author mode is intended for internal users, forms and interactive communication designers, and developers.
+It can be AEM Forms on JEE or AEM Forms on OSGi environment.
+It is intended for internal users, forms and interactive communication designers, and developers.
 It enables the following functionalities: